noname-ok/TravelLens/README.md

   - Edit or add your own thoughts
   - Choose public/private
   - Like, save, and view other travelers' posts
-  - See cultural insights from other travelers
+  - See cultural insights from other travelers — especially valuable for off‑the‑beaten‑path locations discovered via the Nearby tab
-- **Example:** Save temple visit → Post shared → Other travelers like your insights
+- **Example:** Save temple visit → Post shared → Other travelers like your insights; a peer discovers a remote waterfall thanks to you

 ---